 Hampshire CCC was a pioneer in setting up cricket coaching for the disabled and youngsters with special educational needs.
 Kwik-cricket coaching takes place in Special Schools across the county and their seasons work towards a finale which has been hosted on Broadhalfpenny Down for many years.
 For secondary schools, the finals of the Danny Bond League take place on the Down.
 For primary schools, after coaching and playing Kwik-cricket through the Summer, up to 8 schools participate in the Festival at the Down to find the shield winners.

 Young cricketers from ages 10 to 16 are nurtured through inter-district matches and competitions throughout the season at which selections are made for County representative teams.
 Broadhalfpenny Down hosts matches and is a training venue in the early part of the season.

 Trusts, Institutions and Corporate Donations

 If you are part of a trust, institution or corporate body, you can make donations for general use or specified projects within the club.
 Your contributions may be acknowledged in a variety of ways.

 Individuals can make donations, preferably with Gift Aid (for tax payers).
-If you donate £100 or more you will become a member of our ‘100 Club’, name of which are recorded in a book kept in the pavilion during the cricket season.
-If you donate more than £1,000 you are recorded as major donors and may, if you wish, host a match on Broadhalfpenny Down.
+If you donate more than £1,000 you are recorded as major donor and may, if you wish, host a match on Broadhalfpenny Down.